rinha4.dotnet

 8. GitHub Pages deploys the docs site.

 The automatic main-branch benchmark runs against the immutable image tag built in the same workflow, not a locally rebuilt image.
-The canonical submission/runtime shape is root docker-compose.yml: webapi1 on cpuset 0, webapi2 on 1, and standalone lb on 2,3, while Docker resource limits remain active.
-Manual runs can add a one-core overlay when diagnosing official mismatch, but that stress mode is stricter than the candidate tracking run.
+The canonical submission/runtime shape is root docker-compose.yml: webapi1 on cpuset 0,1, webapi2 on 2,3, and standalone lb on 0,2, while Docker resource limits remain active.
+The current default stack uses SCORER_MODE=ivf with IVF_FAST_NPROBE=2, fd-pass API handoff with FD_RAW=1, MIN_WORKER_THREADS=128, API limits of 0.425 CPU / 165 MB each, and LB limits of 0.15 CPU / 20 MB.

 The build workflow also archives an official-calibrated run after the normal candidate run.
-That lane can override service CPU quotas to screen splits such as api=0.40 and proxy=0.20.
+That lane can override service CPU quotas to screen alternative splits.
 It is a prediction/screening signal only; the candidate/submission compose remains the source for official testing.

 Manual contention knobs: